Like a Virgin (song): Other performances

 On the Rome stop of 2008's Sticky & Sweet Tour, Madonna dedicated "Like a Virgin" to Pope Benedict XVI; she also did a capella renditions of the track on the Vancouver, Okland, and Buenos Aires concerts per the crowd's request; one of these performances was included on the Sticky & Sweet Tour live album release (2010).
-For 2012's The MDNA Tour, Madonna reworked "Like a Virgin" into a "gothic waltz", which she sang in bra and panties, backed by a piano player wearing a top hat.
+For the MDNA Tour of 2012, Madonna reworked "Like a Virgin" into a "gothic waltz", which she sang in bra and panties, backed by a piano player wearing a top hat.
 Halfway through, a male dancer put a corset around her waist and tightened the strings until she couldn't sing anymore.
 For The Kansas City Star, Timothy Finn compared the rendition to the work of Leonard Cohen; according to Scott Marvis from the Pittsburgh Post-Gazette's, the number saw Madonna singing in "her most seductive vocal".
 The performance of the song at the November 19–20, 2012 shows in Miami, at the American Airlines Arena, were recorded and released in the singer's fourth live album, MDNA World Tour (2013).
 A remix of the song with a "pulsing industrial beat" was created by French producer Denis Zabee, and performed by the singer on her Rebel Heart Tour (2015―2016); Madonna danced alone on the stage, doing moves similar to Michael Jackson's and, at one point, opened her blouse to show off her lingerie and cleavage.
 The number was positively received by Alex Needham from The Guardian, who pointed out that Madonna sang the track "with all the allure and aggression with which she infused it when it was first released".
 The New York Daily News' Jim Farber felt the singer danced "with a freedom and innocence that made her, at 57, seem once again new".
 The song's performance at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released on Madonna's fifth live album, Rebel Heart Tour (2017).

+On the Celebration Tour, "Like a Virgin" was mashed up with "Billie Jean" and used as an interlude.
+The number, which depicted silhouettes of Madonna and Jackson dancing with each other, was criticized by the Washington Blade's Kevin Naff: "[It] screamed 'He's the King of Pop and I'm the Queen' — it felt thirsty and superfluous".
+Nick Levine from NME also dismissed the performance, deeming it "misguided in light of Jackson's sullied reputation" and "the only dud visual in an otherwise stunning show".